Subrat29/Subrat29/README.md

 ### Professional Summary 🚀

-- 📚 Currently pursuing B.E in Computer Science.
+- 📚 Final-year Computer Science student, graduating in 2025.
-- 💻 Strong foundation in Programming, Data Structures, and Web Application Development.
+- 💻 Strong foundation in Programming, Data Structures, and Web Development.
-- 🌐 Committed to crafting efficient and user-friendly solutions.
+- 🌐 Dedicated to crafting efficient and user-friendly solutions.
-- 🤝 Open to collaboration and eager to grow in the dynamic field of computer science.
+- 🤝 Open to collaboration and eager to grow in the ever-evolving field of Computer Science.
+- 🚧 Currently developing TechTrenz, a multi-feature blog app.
+- 🌱 Learning backend development in JavaScript through [ChaiAurCode](https://www.youtube.com/playlist?list=PLu71SKxNbfoBGh_8p_NS-ZAh6v7HhYqHW).
+- 🎯 Participating in the #CrackYourPlacement 60-day challenge by [Arsh Goyal](https://www.linkedin.com/in/arshgoyal/).

 ## GitHub Stats 📊